-- View Signal and Clip indicators for each channel. - Set the channel level for input and output channels. - The Input 1, 2, 3, and 4 channel faders control the output levels at which the digitized signal from the four analog input channels will be sent to the network devices, Line Out, and Speaker Out channels (subject to Router settings). - The Input 5 channel fader controls the output level at which the signal from the network input channel will be sent to the Output channel. - The Output channel fader controls the overall level of the Output channel. - Apply DSP features to the signal of each input and output channel individually. - Specify whether each analog input channel uses Line or Mic input.
-For Input 1, AES is also a digital input option.
-(See "Selecting Input Type, Input Gain, and Phantom Power" on page 24.) - Adjust Input Gain level for each analog input channel.
+- View Signal and Clip indicators for each channel. - Set the channel levels for the input and output channels: - The Input 1, 2, 3, and 4 channel faders control the output levels at which the digitized signal from the four analog input channels will be sent to the network devices, Line Out, and Speaker Out channels (subject to Router settings). - The Input 5 and 6 channel faders control the output levels at which the signals from the two network input channels will be sent to the Line Out and Speaker Out channels. - The Line Out and Speaker Out channel faders control the overall level of the Line Out and Speaker Out channels. - Apply DSP features to the signal of each input and output channel individually. - Specify whether each analog input channel uses Line or Mic input.
+(See "Selecting Input Type, Input Gain, and Phantom Power" on page 24.) - Adjust the Input Gain knob level for each analog input channel.
 (See "Selecting Input Type, Input Gain, and Phantom Power" on page 24.) - Control Phantom Power for any channel using Mic as the input.
 (See "Selecting Input Type, Input Gain, and Phantom Power" on page 24.)

-Selecting the DSP Features button at the top-right corner of a channel displays a menu of DSP features for that channel.
+Selecting the DSP Features menu at the top-right corner of a channel displays a menu of DSP features for that channel.
 Each channel, both input and output, has its own associated menu, and the corresponding DSP features will be applied to the signal for that particular channel.